River Basin Management Plans

 What is a river basin management plan?

 River basins are managed through river basin management plans (RBMPs), a legal framework for protecting and improving the water environment.
-Find out how they work, why they matter, and where you can get more information about your local RBMP.
+Find out how they work, why they matter, and where you can get more information about your local RBMP by clicking here.

 Data, evidence and analysis